MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/ValueChainPartner.md

 ms.author: cdmditeam
 ---

-# Value Chain Partner in CloudforSustainabilitySharedDataModel
+# Value Chain Partner in Cloud for Sustainability shared data model

 Entity for value chain partner or supplier.